Naveenbheemanapalli/Kernel_codes_practice/panic/README.md

+BEFORE GOING TO RUN, PLEASE GO THROUGH THE PPT IN THE FOLDER

 -> To run the kernel module use the commands as follows
 1) make
 2) sudo insmod ./panic_example.ko -> to initialize the module